Population: 23 in summer, 7 in winter.

 Chicken is perhaps best known as the home of the late Ann Purdy, whose book Tisha was based on her experiences as a young schoolteacher in the Bush.
 Tisha’s schoolhouse and the former F.E.
 Company gold camp comprise Old Town, or historical, Chicken.

 The highway community of Chicken is a popular stop on the Klondike Loop from Dawson City.
-Dining, lodging, camping, souvenirs and gas are available in Chicken at: Downtown Chicken and Chicken Gold Camp & Outpost, both just off the highway on Chicken Airport Road, and Town of Chicken, located on the highway.
+Dining, lodging, camping, souvenirs and gas are available in Chicken at: Downtown Chicken and Chicken Gold Camp, both just off the highway on Chicken Airport Road, and Town of Chicken, located on the highway.

 - The Historic Chicken tour includes the only remaining roadhouse (built in 1899) on the Eagle Trail, Tisha’s schoolhouse, and other structures dating back to the early 1900s.
 Inquire at the The Goldpanner.

 - Look for gold.
-Both Town of Chicken/The Goldpanner and Chicken Gold Camp & Outpost offer gold panning.
-Chicken Gold Camp also offers recreational mining on a claim.
+Downtown Chicken, Town of Chicken/The Goldpanner and Chicken Gold Camp & Outpost offer gold panning.

-- Pedro Dredge No. 4, located at Chicken Gold Camp and Outpost, operated on Chicken Creek between 1959 and 1967, after mining Pedro Creek outside Fairbanks from 1938 until 1959.
+- Pedro Dredge No. 4, located at Chicken Gold Camp, operated on Chicken Creek between 1959 and 1967, after mining Pedro Creek outside Fairbanks from 1938 until 1959.
 On the National Register of Historic Places.

 - Experience frontier Alaska with a visit to Chicken Creek Saloon and Café at Beautiful Downtown Chicken.